-My new book Anti-Politics: On the Demonization of Ideology, Authority and the State is published by Repeater books in April 2018.
+My most recent book is Anti-Politics: On the Demonization of Ideology, Authority and the State (Repeater, 2018).

 In recent years, the West has seen a rising tide of populist and anti-political feeling.
 Figures like Donald Trump and Nigel Farage have gained power by distancing themselves from “the establishment” and portraying politics itself as the enemy of the people.